Counselling for adults in Chester, Cheshire. Online nationwide

 We should never underestimate the powerful bond we share with animals, who love us unconditionally and ask for so little in return.
 Losing this source of comfort and joy can feel incomprehensible, and I am here to help you through this difficult journey.

-As a person-centred qualified counsellor I can be that person.
 I am going to be right by your side as you process the loss of your pet.
 Offering you a supportive, non-judgemental, and empathetic space.
+I will hear you and listen to your experience, share thoughts and feelings with you.
+I want you to feel heard and that your grief is normal and is validated.

 As with any bereavement it is important for you to have someone to talk to who can hear exactly how you are feeling and what the loss of your animal has meant to you.